bruno78/bruno78.github.io/_projects/2016-08-19-rails-blog.md

 About this app

-This app was built on Rails 4 and uploaded on Heroku
+This app was built on Rails 4.2.5.1

 It has the following features: